CSE512-14W/a3-jasnyder-zorahf/README.md

 ## United States Migration Explorer

-The United States Migration Explorer uses 2012 census data to allow you to explore migration patterns to and from states in America.
+The United States Migration Explorer uses 2012 American Community Survey data to allow you to explore migration patterns to and from states in the US.

-By clicking on a state or country, a user can see where people from the selected region go from a colored map of destinations.
-The U.S. map is colored in seven quantiles, based on the ratio of the emigrants from the selected region to the population of the colored state.
+The map is colored in seven quantiles.
+In "source mode", by selecting a state or country, the user can see migration patterns from that region, or what state people born in the selected region currently live in.
+In this mode, states are colored by the ratio of (immigrants to that state from the selected region) / (that state's total population).
 Darker colors signify a higher ratio.

-Once a region has been selected, users may hover over individual states to view the numerical representation of the ratio, as well the number of immigrants from the selected region.
+In "destination mode", by selecting a state, the user can see migration patterns to that state, or what state or country residents of the selected state were born in.
+In this mode, regions are colored by the ratio of (emigrants from that region to the selected state) / (the selected state's total population).
+Again, darker colors signify a higher ratio.

+A toggle button switches modes.
+For both modes, we provide details on demand by hovering.
 The map can be zoomed and translated via mouse clicks and drags.

-A "mode" button toggles between "source" and "destination" modes.
-"Source" mode exhibits the behavior described above.
-"Destination" mode changes the selected region to show where the people currently living in the selected region come from.

 ## Running Instructions